bennettpeter/leanfront/README.md

 ### Amazon Fire TV
 If you have an Amazon Fire TV, Fire Stick or Fire Cube, you can install from Amazon App store.
 For a new installation, just press the microphone button on your remote and say "MythTV".
-Alternatively, log on to amazon.com, search for MythTV or leanfronte, and request it to be installed to your device.
+Alternatively, log on to amazon.com, search for MythTV or leanfront, and request it to be installed to your device.

-If you already have leanfront installed by downloading from orangedox, to install from the app store you will have to first uninstall it.
+If you already have leanfront installed by downloading from google, to install from the app store you will have to first uninstall it.

 ### Non Amazon devices
 Leanfront is available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront), for TV devices.
 Either go to play.google.com or use the play store from the android device and search for MythTV or leanfront.
-If you have previously installed an apk from orangedox.com, you do not need to uninstall, the play store will upgrade it.
+If you have previously installed an apk from google, you do not need to uninstall, the play store will upgrade it.

 ### Side Load
 Preferably use the play store or app store for installation.